 It's not often you see kits made entirely of cherry wood, but here's a prime example from Drum Workshop.

-This kit comprises 8-ply shells made up of a short 24"x14" bass drum, 13"x9" rack tom, 16"x16" floor tom and deep 14"x7" snare drum.
+This drum kit comprises 8-ply shells made up of a short 24"x14" bass drum, 13"x9" rack tom, 16"x16" floor tom and deep 14"x7" snare drum.
 DW has applied its Vertical Low Timbre layup method to each shell with five vertical (short) plies and three horizontal (long) plies.
 The idea of this method is to lower the fundamental note of each shell.

 The rich Hard Satin Matte Lacquer finish is stunning under both natural and studio lighting and complemented classily by nickel hardware.